 If the act expires, it would mean the end of extended trade preferences for Africa and a return to earlier trade arrangements under the U.S. Generalized System of Preferences, a program that promotes economic growth in the developing world by allowing lower tariffs for the least-developed countries.

 If AGOA is extended, several scenarios are possible, according to Brookings, some in which the law’s trade benefits would be restructured and others that would occur in a different trading environment.

-The report, The African Growth and Opportunity Act: An Empirical Analysis of the Possibilities Post-2015, provides possible outcomes of U.S.-Africa trade under five scenarios:
+The African Growth and Opportunity Act: An Empirical Analysis of the Possibilities Post-2015, provides possible outcomes of U.S.-Africa trade under five scenarios: